Blueprint Travelers

 Okonomiyaki is the most popular local food of Hiroshima and is sometimes called Japan’s pizza.
 This savory dish consists of layers of a batter with shredded cabbage, meat or seafood protein, other toppings to customize it to your satisfaction, and topped with the sweet/savory okonomi sauce.
 Noodles and fried eggs are also popular toppings for the dish.
 All this is cooked on a flat griddle and served as seen below.
 You can also try a version of the dish in Tokyo at Monja Street.

 Miyajima is a small town on an island just off the coast of Hiroshima.
 It is famous for its torii gate that is located in the ocean and, during high tide, appears to be floating in the water.
-Due to its proximity to Hiroshima, visiting Miyajima is an easy day trip.
+Due to its proximity, visiting Miyajima is an easy day trip to include in your Hiroshima itinerary.

 Getting from Hiroshima to Miyajima